Ahmed Januzi: Early career

-Karpaty Lviv in the final two games, which resulted in both teams having equal points but Vorskla being sixth due to goal difference.
-They secured a Second qualifying round spot in the UEFA Europa League.

-In the 2011–12 season, Januzi has so far started in eleven matched and appeared in eighteen.
-He has currently scored five goals and has assisted one.

-Januzi has helped Vorskla reach the final qualification round of the UEFA Europa League by score trice against Glentoran F.C home and away.
-In the final qualification round, Januzi scored against FC Dinamo București, resulting in Vorskla reaching the group stage of the UEFA Europa League for the first time in the group stage, Januzi did not score but managed an assist against Hannover 96.
+Ahmed Januzi was born in Vučitrn to Kosovar Albanian parents.

 Prishtina

-On 14 June 2016, Januzi returned in Kosovo by completing a transfer to Prishtina, signing a one-year contract, taking the vacant squad number 27.
+On 14 June 2016, Januzi returned to Kosovo by completing a transfer to Prishtina, signing a one-year contract, and taking the vacant squad number 27.
 He was presented on the same day along with players such as Armend Dallku and Debatik Curri, his former international teammates.
 During the 2016–17 season, he made 18 league appearances and scored 2 goals as Prishtina finished runner-up in the championship, securing a spot Europa League first qualifying round.

 International career

 Under-21

 Januzi was part of Albania under-21 squad in the qualifiers of 2011 UEFA European Under-21 Championship.
 He was the main striker, collecting six matches and scoring one goal.
 He made his under-21 debut on 28 March 2008 in the first match against Scotland which finished in a 0–1 home defeat.
 His first under-21 goal came in his fifth appearance for the team in the 4–2 away loss to Belarus.
 Albania finished Group A in fourth place tied on points with Azerbaijan.